 We ensure and commit to making your party traditionally awesome by providing the best Dhol India can offer.
-Since the last six decades, our Dholis have performed and provided amazingly high quality of Dhol services.
+Since the last six decades, our Dholis have performed and provided an amazingly high quality of Dhol services.
 We are not only known as Punjabi dhol wala in Udaipur, but each and every occasion becomes really special when the Dhol Wala plays the best Dhol beats.
-We, at Shiv Mohan Band provide the Punjabi Dhol Players for their entertainment quotient.
+We, at Shiv Mohan Band, provide the Punjabi Dhol Players with their entertainment quotient.
 Go on, play the Dhol.
 Dace to the beats.
 Get enticed by the energy and the volume.
-Be natural as you mesemerise yourself into the Dhol playing on your special event.
+Be natural as you mesmerize yourself with the Dhol playing at your special event.

 We have an elaborate team of band players, which performs both traditional as well as western music for our clients depending upon the mood and theme of the occasion.
 The team performs as per the requirements of our clients.

 Bhangra is a beautiful form of dance that is mainly performed for the celebration of life with zest, enthusiasm and energy.
 It is one of the most energetic forms of dance that engulfs one`s creative liberty to an altogether different level.
 Bhangra originated from the land of five rivers, popularly known as Punjab, situated in the Northwest region of the Indian Subcontinent.
 In its present form, it has become very popular in Jammu and Kashmir, and parts of Himachal Pradesh, Haryana, and Pakistani Punjab.
 Men perform Bhangra, while the ladies perform their own fierce, elegant, dance called Giddha.
 Bhangra has evolved into a popular style of music and dance that people perform throughout South Asia and many parts of the world.
 Nowadays because of its huge popularity people perform Bhangra in all parts of the world at occasions such as weddings, receptions, and parties.